riipandi/vitto/docs/05-dynamic-routes.md

 1. Hook is properly defined and registered
 2. Parameters are correctly extracted in `getParams`
 3. Hook accepts and uses the params correctly
+4. Hook returns data in the expected format

 ### Build Errors